CCMS-UCSD/GNPSDocumentation/docs/networkingviews.md

 ## View Spectral Families

 View Spectra Families allows users to look at the molecular networks at a higher level.
-Users can see all the connected components.
-These connected components are all the nodes that are connected to each other.
+Users can see all the distinct spectral families that comprise the entire molecular network.
+These spectral families are all the nodes that are connected to each other.
 From here users can tell how big each component is, how many raw spectra are captured by the particular component, and also the libraries identifications of all the spectra in each component.

 ![img](img/networkingviews/spectralfamilies.png)